nebulasio/nebdocs/docs/dapp-development/rpc/rpc.md

 #### Subscribe

 Return the subscribed events of transaction & block.
 The request is a keep-alive connection.

-**Note** that `subscribe` doesn't guarantee all the new events will be received successfully, it depends on the network condition, please run a local node to use `subscribe` api.
+**Note** that `subscribe` doesn't guarantee all new events will be received successfully, it depends on the network condition.
+Please run a local node to use `subscribe` api.

 | Protocol | Method | API |
 |----------|--------|-----|